He’s been called “the greatest investor in history”…

 But with one significant change.

-As we do every year, we’ve included here some of the Buffett-related deals The Corporate Presence has commemorated in our 40-year history.
+On that note, as we do every year, we’ve included here some of the Buffett-related deals The Corporate Presence has commemorated in our 40-year history.

 So get in the spirit of “Woodstock for capitalists”.
 Take our quick visual tour now.